mweel1/usa_high_level/USA-Internet/index.md

 Validation of all operating system releases, browsers, and e-mails clients are required to ensure that all services meet applicable laws and regulations during the [OS and application certification process](/os-certificiation-process/).

-## 3rd Party Application Licensing

-A licensing service will be deployed to ensure only certain 3rd party applications can update certain information in a personal profile.
-For example ticket agencies would only be able to update ticket information in the personal profile if they were licensed.

 ## Domain Claims Court

 The Domain Claims Court is a jury based system where complaints are processed and managed.